pugetmesh/pugetmesh.github.io/docs/index.md

 [![Puget Mesh Logo](/static/PugetMeshLogo_200.png){ align=left }](/static/PugetMeshLogo.svg)
 ## Connecting the Puget Sound, Regardless of the Grid.

-**Puget Mesh** is a volunteer-led community dedicated to the deployment and support of off-grid communication networks—including **AREDN**, **MeshCore**, and **Meshtastic** across the Puget Sound region.
-Our mission is to provide community-owned resilient digital infrastructure that serves as a vital tool for disaster preparedness and emergency response.
+**Puget Mesh** is a volunteer-led community building off-grid, community-owned communication networks across the Puget Sound region.
+Our primary focus is **[MeshCore](/meshcore/)**—a resilient, low-power LoRa texting network—alongside **[AREDN](/aredn/)** high-speed data for emergency communications and our legacy **[Meshtastic](/meshtastic/)** network.
+Together these provide resilient digital infrastructure for disaster preparedness, emergency response, and everyday experimentation.

 **New to mesh networking?** You’ve come to the right place.
 Beyond the technology, we are a community of builders.
 Whether you’re looking to troubleshoot a node or brainstorm your next project, our Discord server is the hub for our off-mesh collaboration.
 Use it to ask for help and also to meet others in your area in one of the regional location channels.
 </br>